About this release

 • The server falls back to YUV420 even when configured to Graphics-Thinwire YUV444 setting.
 The graphics-rich applications are limited to the YUV420 range.
 [RFHTMCRM-5520]

-• When you try to sign in to Citrix Workspace app, you can observe sign in issues.
+• When you try to sign in to Citrix Workspace app, you can observe issues during the sign-in process.
 The following error message appears: ERR_TOO_MANY_REDIRECTS.

 The issue occurs when you use Google IdP.
 [CVADHELP-19362]